-WHAT ARE THE BRANCHES OF ECONOMICS
+THE BRANCHES OF ECONOMICS

-BRANCHES OF ECONOMICS micro – economics and macro – Economics branches of economics and other branches economics Economics can be grouped into two major divisions.
-These are micro – economics and macro –Economics
+BRANCHES OF ECONOMICS micro – economics and macro – Economics branches of economics and other branches of economics.
+Economics can be grouped into two major divisions.

-Definition: Micro – economics refers to the branch of economics which deals with smaller units or components of the economy.
-It is concerned with the analysis of the basic decision making pollination conditions in cropcomponents of households, individuals, firms and governments.
-It relates to cost, output, production, pricing and of households, firms and governments.
+Definition: Microeconomics refers to the branch of economics which deals with smaller units or components of the economy.
+It is concerned with the analysis of the basic decision-making

-Advantages of Micro – economics
+Advantages of Microeconomics

-Better understanding: Micro – economics helps in the better understanding of the functioning of the various units or components of the economy in relation to branches of economics
+Better understanding: Microeconomics helps in the better understanding of the functioning of the various units or components of the economy in relation to branches of economics

 Making of policies: it also enables us to make and develop better policies that will improve the welfare of the people.

-Knowledge of vibrant sector: The knowledge of micro – economies enables us to determine the vibrant sector of the economy.
+Knowledge of vibrant sector: The knowledge of micro–economies enables us to determine the vibrant sector of the economy.

-Disadvantage of Micro – economics
+Disadvantage of Microeconomics

-1. Unreliability of data: Data derived from the use of micro – economics principles are not always reliable for the same component or units.
+1. Unreliability of data: Data derived from the use of microeconomics principles are not always reliable for the same component or units.

 Macro – economics as a branch of economics

-Definition: Macro – economic refers to the branch of economics which deals with larger units or aggregate of the economy.
-Macro – economic relates to large aggregates such as national income, inflation, unemployment and balance of payment.
-In summary, macro – economic deal with the broad aggregate in the economy.
+Definition: Macro–economic refers to the branch of economics which deals with larger units or aggregate of the economy.
+Macro–economic relates to large aggregates such as national income, inflation, unemployment and balance of payment.

-Advantages of macro economics
+Advantages of macroeconomics

-Full employment: In a macro – economy, full employment is provided to a larger proportion of the population.
+Full employment: In a macroeconomy, full employment is provided to a larger proportion of the population.

-Monetary policies: Monetary policies are being completely analyzed and comprehended easily through the study of macro – economy
+Monetary policies: Monetary policies are being completely analyzed and comprehended easily through the study of macro–economy

-Disadvantages of Macro – economy branches of economics
+Disadvantages of Macroeconomy branches of economics

 Other Branches of Economics

-2. Applied economics: This is concerned with the application of the laws and theories in analyzing and solving economic problems.
+2. Applied economics: This is concerned with the application of laws and theories in analyzing and solving economic problems.

-3. Mathematical economics; This is concerned with the collection and analysis of data as well as statistics.
+1. Mathematical economics; This is concerned with the collection and analysis of data as well as statistics.

-4. Monetary economics: This involves the study of money and banking.
+2. Monetary economics: This involves the study of money and banking.

-5. Business economics: Business economics is concerned with the study of trade, business organization and accounting.
+1. Business economics: Business economics is concerned with the study of trade, business organization and accounting.

-6. Development economics: This is concerned with the study of economic planning and national economics.
+2. Development economics: This is concerned with the study of economic planning and national economics.

 1. public enterprises